 Pacifica Library Conceptual Designs

 The City of Pacifica and the Library

 Advisory Committee are focusing efforts

 on a comprehensive citizen outreach

 program that is geared towards educating

 and informing the community about the

 need to improve library facilities.
 The City

 recently launched a website outlining plans

 to repair and transform both Pacifica

 Libraries.
 In conjunction with the new

 website, there have been digital advertising

 campaigns, social media posts, and postcard mailers sent out to the community.
-The City plans to re-poll voters and share the results with the City Council before the end of this year.
-More project information can be viewed at: https://pacificalibraryproject.com/
+The City will share results of the education campaign and polling data results with the City Council on November 12.
+More project information can be viewed at:

+https://pacificalibraryproject.com/